alemonteiro/jquery-fa-loading/README.md

 It only works for elements that have relative, absolute, fixed or sticky positioning.

 ## Browser Compatibility

 Tested ok on Firefox 45, Chrome 47 and Internet Explorer 11

+## Changelog

+V 0.2; Remove unnecessary methods and focused "all" functionality on 'faLoading' for better jQuery standarts